thbe/puppet-virtual/README.md

 ## Overview

 This module install and configure virtual machine support for several virtualization.
+Depending on the virtualization type it could be necessary to provide additional RPMs.

 ## Module Description